 Snipping Tool is a utility coming with Windows Vista and later which allows taking screenshots on Windows.
-It has various capture modes including full-screen, a selected region, free form, an open window, etc. The screenshots can be taken by dragging or clicking the mouse on a specific region as per the requirements.
-The captured images will be saved as a PNG, GIF, or JPEG file in the selected export folder.
-In addition, the snipping tool can be also used as an image editor for editing the captured screenshots.
-But it is not advanced as professional image editing programs such as Photoshop.
+It has various capture modes including full-screen, a selected region, rectangular shape, free form, and an open window.
+The screenshot can be taken by dragging or clicking the mouse on a specific region based on your needs.
+The captured images will be saved as a PNG, GIF, HTML, or JPEG file in the selected export folder, again based on settings.
+Additionally, the tool can be used as an image editor for editing captured screenshots.
+Unsurprisingly, it is not advanced as professional image editing programs such as Photoshop.
 Let’s dive into it.

-How to access snipping tool in Windows Vista
+Instructions to access the Snipping Tool in Windows Vista

-Getting into the snipping tool in Windows Vista is quite easy.
-You just have to follow the instructions given below.
+First, getting into Snipping Tool on Windows Vista is quite easy—you have to follow the instructions given below.
 If you can’t find the snip screen capture tool in there, check out the following section.

 - Click on the Start Menu icon.